 Michael C. Dorneich

-I am an Associate Professor of Industrial and Manufacturing Systems Engineering at Iowa State University.
+I am a Professor of Industrial and Manufacturing Systems Engineering at Iowa State University.
 I am a member of the Human-Computer Interaction Graduate Program.
-Finally I have a courtesy appointment in Aerospace Engineering.
+I have a courtesy appointment in Aerospace Engineering.

 My research interests focus on creating joint human-machine systems that enable people to be effective in the complex and often stressful environments found in aviation, military, robotic, and space applications.
 I specialize in adaptive systems which can provide assistance tailored to the user’s current cognitive state, situation, and environment.
 Adaptive systems are becoming more necessary as intelligent assistants are spreading into every aspect of work, education, and home life.
 My recent work explores the dual costs and benefits of adaptive systems, and develops approaches to mitigate shortcomings, leverage human strengths, and augment human performance when human capacity falls short of the demands of complex operational environments.